T55sArt/Rec-Room-Image-Data-Importer-for-Scratch-/README.md

 in order to print images into the game! :D

-when running, the prompts should give detail on what to do addtional refferences to things like compiling & encoding & such are most liekly referencing Scratch, it has all you need to know about the shortcut keys.
+when running, the prompts should give detail on what to do.

+Addtional refferences to things like compiling & encoding & such are most likely referencing Scratch, it has all you need to know about the shortcut keys.

 hope your expereince goes well, happy printing!